 The Showdown: Chemex vs. Aeropress

-You've seen the process and features involved with each coffee maker, but which one is the best?
+We’ve looked at the process and features involved with each popular coffee maker, but we still haven’t decided which is best.

 It’s time to put them head-to-head and judge based on brew time, skill level, and the quality of the end brew.

-The Chemex is essentially a manual drip coffee process, and you can expect to spend 6 to 7 minutes brewing your coffee.
-This will vary based on how you're making your coffee (i.e. your grind choice)
+The Chemex is a great pour over coffee maker but you can expect to spend six to seven minutes brewing your coffee.
+This will vary based on how finely your coffee is ground.

 Because there is so much air pressure applied when brewing with the Aeropress, your brew time is nearly cut in half.
-Instead of spending 7 minutes waiting for your coffee to brew, you can have it ready in as little as 1 minute (with only 30 to 60 seconds of brew time) when using the Aeropress.
+Instead of spending seven minutes waiting for your coffee, you can have it ready in as little as one.
+(2)

-Again, there’s more than one way to brew with an Aeropress, but in general, they are all fast ways to brew.
+Again, there’s more than one way to brew with an Aeropress, but they’re all pretty darn fast.

-The Chemex has a unique, stylish design that a lot of you coffee fanatics probably love: simple, clean, and classic.
-It’s made of nothing more than a glass vessel, wooden handle, and a cord, and surprisingly is featured in art galleries around the world!
+The Chemex has a unique, stylish design that a lot of coffee fanatics love: simple, clean, and classic.
+It’s made of nothing more than a glass vessel, wooden handle, and a cord, and is so pretty that it’s featured in art galleries around the world!
 It’s also very space saving and attractive enough to have out on the counter all day.

-You’ll probably agree that the Aeropress isn’t much of a trendy design, but it’s still eco-friendly – free of all BPA and phthalates (s**t you don’t want to be drinking every day)
+You’ll probably agree that the Aeropress isn’t quite as stylish, but like the Chemex, it’s still eco-friendly.
+Free of all BPA and phthalates (s**t you don’t want to be drinking every day).

 The Chemex was made for more skilled coffee fanatics in mind, and this is reflected in the brewing process.
 Like the Aeropress, you will need to add your filters and preheat your coffee.

-But, you will also need to allow your coffee sufficient time to 'bloom' for 30-45 seconds.
-After you have poured the majority of your water into the Chemex, it will need to bloom, and a very precise pouring method follows this - taking approximately 5 minutes to brew.
+Manual brewing takes skills.
+You will need to allow your coffee 30-45 seconds to ‘bloom’ after you have poured the majority of your water into the Chemex.
+Followed by a very precise pouring method – taking approximately five minutes to brew coffee.

 The Final Brew

-Aeropress coffee is unique because it doesn’t push so hard that it adds bitterness.
-Instead, it pushes just enough so that the best part of the coffee bean is extracted, leaving out all of the bad in coffee.
-That's what makes Aeropress incredible.
+Aeropress is unique because it doesn’t push so hard that it adds bitterness.
+Instead, it pushes just enough so that the best part of the coffee bean is extracted, leaving out those nasty flavors. ..
+Clever right?

-It may require a longer brew time, but Chemex offers more versatility when it comes to flavor.
-Since you aren't applying pressure during the brewing process, you have the flexibility to decide the strength (or lack thereof) of your cup of coffee.
+It may require a longer brew time, but Chemex offers the most versatility when it comes to flavor.
+Since you’re not applying pressure during the brewing process, you have the flexibility to decide the strength (or lack thereof) of your cup of coffee.

-It should be clear now that both the Chemex and The Aeropress have incredible benefits that are right for some, but not for others.
+It should be clear now that both coffee makers have their pros and cons.
+Each one has incredible benefits that are perfect for some and, but not for others.

 The Aeropress isn’t winning any design awards, but if we’re talking convenience and portability, there’s nothing better.
-Don’t forget that you’ll still get a quality brew thanks to the innovative process it uses to brew.
+Don’t forget that you’ll still get a quality brew thanks to the innovative process it uses.

-The Chemex isn’t a fast way to make a coffee, and you can forget about traveling with it, but it’s a beautiful way to make pleasant tasting pour-over coffee (that you can control with precision).
+The Chemex isn’t a fast way to make coffee, and you can forget about traveling with it, but it’s a beautiful way to make pleasant tasting pour-over coffee (that you can control with precision).
 If you’re the type who likes to entertain a crowd, and you’ve got an eye for good design, the Chemex will keep you happy.
 Read our full review of the Chemex here.

-If you ask us - it's the AeroPress.
-This gadget has world championships dedicated to it in all parts of the world.
+This clever gadget has world championships dedicated to it all over the world.
 That says something about its following.
-Perfect for the traveller and home brewer alike.
+Perfect for the traveling coffee lovers and home brewer alike.
 Not the best for large groups.
-But who wants to share their damn coffee, anyway? not me.
+But who wants to share their damn coffee, anyway?
+Not me.